Treat Your Own Frozen Shoulder + Frozen Shoulder Exercise Guide

 These signals re-establish the relationships between the sensory feedback from the injured shoulder muscles and the motor map within the brain.

-90-page fully illustrated home healing guide + extensive video material (can be viewed online or downloaded).
+90-page fully illustrated home healing guide + extensive video material (can be viewed online).

 60-page fully illustrated Frozen Shoulder Exercise Guide.